henry-oberholtzer/further-arrays/pig-latin-translator/README.md

 Code: pigLatin("squalor")
 Expected Output: "qualorsay"

-Test: "It will return a sentence in pigLatin"
+#### Describe: pigLatin()

-Code: pigLatin("Hello queen, you live in squalor.
-This isn't a schtick.")
+Test: "It will return a string of words in pigLatin"
-Expected Output: "ellohay eenquay, ouyay ivelay inway qualorsay.
-Isthey isn'tway away ickschtay.
+Code: pigLatin("hello queen you live in squalor this is not a schtick") Expected Output: "ellohay eenquay ouyay ivelay inway qualorsay isthey isway otnay away ickschtay"